kombucha-js/react-rerenderers/README.md

 [COMMENT]: <> ( END )

- Eliminate State Lifting and Prop Drilling
+ RR can Eliminate State Lifting and Prop Drilling
 ---------------------------------------------

 ### React Development with the traditional `useState()`